FreeFem/FreeFem-doc2/source/tutorial/matlabOctavePlot.rst

 Importing Data
 --------------

-A mesh file as previously written with the :freefem:`savemesh(Th,"filename.msh")` command consists of `three main sections </documentation/MeshGeneration/#data-structures-and-readwrite-statements-for-a-mesh>`__:
+A mesh file as previously written with the :freefem:`savemesh(Th,"filename.msh")` command consists of :ref:`three main sections <meshDataStructureReadWrite>`:

 1. The mesh points as nodal coordinates
 2. A list of boundary edges including boundary labels